 “That’s…just me,” he told her with no pride.

 “I suppose that just comes with my strength.”

 “I like it master.”
 She abandoned her quest to just lay her head near his neck, arms loosely splayed upon those broad shoulders, breathing in sweet, angel scent.
 “No, that’s not right.”
 Sephiroth gently chuckled to the high, musing voice by his ear.
 Her sweet observations were as endearing as the tiny hands over black fabric.
 “I love it.”
 Aeris lost words to a yawn.
 “I love that you’re so strong…”

 The Great General turned to kiss her brow, still smiling to her “fixation.”
 He carried her back to Heaven’s Gate, and she was half sleep ere he arrived.
 His perfect face held gentle regret that he couldn’t show her the sign.
 Though he’d considered removing it for the name seemed like a cruel jest, but it dwelled below the high veranda at the apex of the stairs.
-Sephiroth rarely saw it, those skirling letters and often put it from his mind.
-That evening though, he decided to enter the house under that sign, and so he bore Aeris beneath Heaven’s Gate, and into the spacious basement.
+Sephiroth rarely saw those skirling letters and often put them from his mind.
+That evening though, he decided to enter the house under those words, and so he bore Aeris beneath Heaven’s Gate, and into the spacious basement.

 The Cetra murmured as she dozed, and he only wished it were his name.
 No more for “master,” little rose.
 You are not my possession.
 How could I own you when truly I owe you, and it’s more that you own me… He shut the cellar door behind before climbing up to the house proper.
 The lights therein brightened to motion as Aeris roused with a yawn.